 Public Act 93-0310 established the Illinois AMBER Plan Task Force to monitor and review the implementation and operation of the AMBER Alert notification system and the endangered missing person advisory process.
 The Task Force continues to discuss ways of updating and enhancing the current AMBER Alert system.
-The Task Force maintains the AMBER Alert website, www.amberillinois.org, while also providing information to law enforcement, educators, media, parents, and the general public regarding to the Illinois AMBER Alert Plan.
+The Task Force maintains the AMBER Alert website, www.amberillinois.org, while also providing information to law enforcement, educators, media, parents, and the general public regarding the Illinois AMBER Alert Plan.

-In 2019, the Illinois AMBER Alert Task Force continued to utilize its partnership with the Illinois Lottery and its new provider Camelot Illinois.
-As a partner, the Illinois Lottery utilizes its digital lottery terminals inside of over 2,000 retail establishments to display all active AMBER Alert messages.
+In 2020, the Illinois AMBER Alert Task Force continued to utilize its partnership with the Illinois Lottery.
+As a partner, the Illinois Lottery utilizes its digital lottery terminals inside of over 2,000 retail establishments to display all active AMBER Alert and Endangered Missing Person Advisory messages.